-During the academic professional handsome had arisen to the Ringling next four years, a president was selected, fund-raising was carried out, land for a campus was acquired, was assembled.
-By the fall of 1964 the new college was ready so it did, with a first class of 101 students.
+During the next four years, a president was selected, the essential fund-raising was carried out, land for a campus was acquired, and a faculty was assembled.
+By the fall of 1964 the new college was ready to open; and so it did, with a first class of 101 students.